 The Members Legal Assistance Attorney (“Attorney”) is now a full-time position that allows for greater assistance to Tribal Members.
 The Attorney urges all Tribal members to call with any legal issue they encounter.
 The Attorney will meet with Tribal members in the Muskegon office with an advanced appointment.

-The Attorney cannot appear in court with a Tribal Member or assist with issues that involve the Tribe, but can assist with providing legal guidance and drafting of documents, including, but not limited to, the following:
+The Attorney cannot appear in court with a Tribal Member or assist with issues that involve the Tribe but can assist with providing legal guidance and drafting of documents, including, but not limited to, the following:

 - Estate Planning.
-The Attorney can draft Wills, Power of Attorneys, Medical Power of Attorneys and Trusts.
+The Attorney can draft Wills, Power of Attorneys, Medical Power of Attorneys, and Trusts.

 - Real Estate.
-The Attorney can assist with the purchase, sale or transfer of real estate.
+The Attorney can assist with the purchase, sale, or transfer of real estate.
 The attorney can assist with foreclosures or forfeitures.

-- Landlord – Tenant.
+- Landlord-Tenant.
 The Attorney can assist with evictions or any other issues with a landlord or a tenant.

 - Divorce/Custody/Support.
-The Attorney can assist if a Tribal Member is involved in a divorce, has issues with child custody, visitation, or child support.
+The Attorney can assist if a Tribal Member is involved in a divorce, or has issues with child custody, visitation, or child support.